 Game Hunter One introduced the zombies, the main characters, the paranormal situation they found themselves in, and the terrible reasons behind it all.
 It all also built up to the moment when the Game Hunter company were ready to begin the first in a series of three deadly shows that would be played live on TV within the dark dystopian City of London.

-Therefore, needless to say, this time I decided to get the first game going fairly early in the book and it ends up taking up the vast majority of Game Hunter 2.
+Therefore needless to say, I decided to get the first game going fairly early in the book and it ends up taking the vast majority of Game Hunter 2.
 That is why I titled the book SHOWTIME.

-When writing these Game Hunter novels, I like to keep several things going: pace, savage excitement and humour between (I hope) interesting characters; with a few twists and betrayals to keep it all well salt and peppered all within the dystopian setting of the Prison City of London.
+When writing these Game Hunter novels, I like to keep several things going: pace, savage excitement and humour between (I hope) interesting characters; with a few twists and betrayals to keep it interesting.

 The idea of a world-wide TV audience enjoying watching these zombie game players struggling to survive, or perhaps even win, these brutal games of death and betrayal is fascinating to me.
 I believe there are lighter echoes of this within our own society, and I sometimes wonder how much further we have to go for fiction to become fact.

 The City of London is an ancient segment of lived upon land through which the great river Thames flows.
-Once night returns, the people leave and the mysteries grow, the ghosts awake to walk the dark alleys and visit their fellow spirits in the old pubs and medieval buildings.
+Once night returns, the people leave and the mysteries grow, the ghosts awaken to walk the dark alleys and visit their fellow spirits in the old pubs and medieval buildings.